Frequently Asked Questions for Notary in California

 Is there a fee for cancelled appointments last minute?

-If you contact an 1-1/2 to 2 hours in advance.
-We waive any cancel fees at this time.
-If our notary arrives to your appointment location and the signing is cancelled, we do charge a time/travel fee starting at $70 to accommodate our notary’s time/travel and missed reservations.
+If you contact us 2 hours in advance, we waive any cancel fees at this time.
+If our notary arrives to your appointment location and the signing is cancelled, we do charge a time/travel fee starting at $85 to accommodate our notary’s time/travel and missed reservations.

 Do you provide Medallion Signature Guarantee?